 Job routing by content

-The customer needed a user interface that lets them specify a line number in a print job, and a pattern to look for.
+The customer needed a user interface to specify a line number in a print job, and a pattern to look for.
 If that match is found, then the user wants to specify which queue the job is sent to for processing.
 The interface lets them specify as many matching patterns and destination queues as they like.

 If none of the matches are found, then process the job in the queue it’s already in.